 Following that, Nelvana teamed up with Jim Henson Productions to put together Dog City (1992-2994).
 Dog City started as a fully-puppeteered movie before it got picked up as a series.
 The series includes puppeteered book ends about a dog cartoonist intermingled with animated sections featuring the cartoonist’s hard-boiled dog detective.

 Finally, towards the late 90s, Nelvana once again co-produced a detective-themed show: Sam & Max (1997-1998).
 Like Dog City, it featured anthropomorphic animals as private investigators.
 The show is based on a comic book series that debuted in 1987 and follows the titular characters solving puzzles and mysteries all over the world, all the while parodying various aspects of popular culture.

 While in the early 90s, the focus was on referencing the detective (particularly the hard-boiled detective) trope in general, towards the end of the decade the shows became more specifically nostalgic.

-This was a time when the Archie comic book universe was revived as a setting for paranormal mysteries in Archie’s Weird Mysteries (1999-2000), while Sherlock Holmes was brought three hundred years into the future in Sherlock Homes in the 22nd Century (1999-2001).
+This was a time when the Archie comic book universe was revived as a setting for paranormal mysteries in Archie’s Weird Mysteries (1999-2000), while Sherlock Holmes was brought three hundred years into the future in Sherlock Holmes in the 22nd Century (1999-2001).

 Do you remember watching these cartoons in the 90s?
 Which was your favourite?
 Were there others you watched in the 90s that I forgot to mention above?
 Let me know in the comments!